 - They know what I’m preaching well ahead of time.
 It is so frustrating to try to plan a service meaningfully when half of it is unknown.
 One of the best things I can do for Peter is let him know, clearly, where I’m hoping to head from the pulpit.
 He usually knows several weeks–if not months–out, fairly clearly where we are going.
 He’ll have a sermon title, text and “big idea.”

 - I view us as co-preachers of sorts.
-As I see it, the sermon is 1 hour and 20 minutes long.
-I preach 30 minutes of it.
+As I see it, the message is 1 hour and 20 minutes long.
+I preach 30-40 minutes of it with words.
 Our church celebrates Communion each Sunday, so that is another portion preached by God’s people as they gather around the table in memory of Christ.
 There are also prayers and praise.
+It’s never always about the sermon–it is always about the message.
+That message is preached with music as well.

 - Say only what it useful for building up.
 To them, worship feels like their sermon.
 Feedback is fine…but constant criticism tears down rather than building up.
 They need to know, more than anything, they are blessing God’s people and you believe in them.
 If they aren’t, or you don’t, you need to have deeper discussions.
 Week to week, there can be suggestions (worded wisely), but the overall conversation needs to have the tenor of partnership and respect.